Good Luck, Maryland: History

+Luck in Prince George’s County, but none at this location.

 Decline

 In 1871, the village of Glennville (later renamed Glenn Dale) was platted by John Glenn and Edmund B. Duvall.
 Located on the Baltimore and Potomac Railroad, Glenn Dale prospered, and in 1876, Good Luck's post office was moved there.
 In 1899, Good Luck was described as a "rural village" alongside "the railroad village of Glenn Dale".

 "Good Luck Road" is still located at the site of the former settlement, which is currently occupied by the Goddard Space Flight Center and a residential community.

 Census designated place

 A census-designated place (CDP) called "Good Luck" was established in the general area of the former settlement during the 1970 United States census.
 The population of the Good Luck CDP was 10,584.
 The land area of the CDP was 3.2 sqmi and the population density was 3,308 per square mile.
 In 1980, Good Luck CDP ceased to exist after the census area was split to create the CDPs of Glenn Dale and Goddard.